 - the incorrect amount of points or status credits have been granted;

-- the airline you travelled with cannot be claimed online, e.g. Aer Lingus, Air Niugini, EL AL or Iberia; or
+- the airline you travelled with cannot be claimed online;

-- your travel was interrupted and it is in your interests to apply for Original Routing Credit (where your originally ticketed travel would have earned more points than you received), then
+- your travel was interrupted and it is in your interests to apply for Original Routing Credit (where your originally ticketed travel would have earned more points than you received).

-you will need to submit an email claim to [email protected] with your details, receipt and boarding pass/es.
-Qantas suggest that email claims can take up to eight weeks to process, so you may wish to call their support centre if status credits are involved.
+Qantas suggests that email claims can take up to eight weeks to process, so you may wish to call their support centre if status credits are involved.

 If points are still missing 14 days after your flight, you can submit a claim online for most of Virgin Australia’s airline partners.
 The form can be accessed under ‘Missing Points Claims’ when logged in to your Velocity Frequent Flyer Account.

-For travel on Hawaiian Airlines, Virgin Atlantic or Virgin America, you will need to call the Velocity Member Centre.
+For travel on Hawaiian Airlines or Virgin Atlantic, you will need to call the Velocity Member Centre.